Understanding Legal Resources for Undocumented Students

 What educational opportunities are available for advocates of undocumented students?

 There are also webinars available from other nonprofit organizations, such as the Immigration Legal Resource Center and American Immigration Lawyers Association, many of which are free.
-Finally, CHIRLA recommends viewing its channel on YouTube, as there are numerous videos discussing a host of immigration topics relevant to the lives of our undocumented students.
+Finally, CHIRLA recommends viewing its channel on YouTube, as numerous videos discussing a host of immigration topics relevant to the lives of our undocumented students.

 Editor's Note: This article contains general information and is not intended to be a substitute for professional advice.
 Please consult a professional advisor before making decisions about legal issues.